Gibbs Sampling of Continuous Potentials on a Quantum Computer: Introduction

 The computational challenge in training EBMs is sampling from the canonical distribution represented by the model which is the Gibbs distribution

 of an associated $d$-dimensional \emph{energy potential}, $E_\theta: \mathbb R^d \to \mathbb R$.
-Here $\theta$ denotes a vector of model parameters $\theta \in \mathbb R^m$ and the normalizing constant $Z_\theta = \int e^{-E_\theta(x)}\, dx$ is the partition function of $p_\theta$.
-This is done using Monte Carlo integration of (the overdamped) Langevin dynamics \cite{du2019implicit, nijkamp2020anatomy}--a stochastic differential equation (SDE) governing diffusion processes, which is extremely costly and numerically unstable \cite{nijkamp2019learning}.
+Here $\theta \in \mathbb R^m$ denotes a vector of model parameters and the normalizing constant $Z_\theta = \int e^{-E_\theta(x)}\, dx$ is the partition function of $p_\theta$.
+Gibbs sampling is typically done using Monte Carlo integration of (the overdamped) Langevin dynamics \cite{du2019implicit, nijkamp2020anatomy}, a stochastic differential equation (SDE) governing diffusion processes.
 Despite the limitations imposed by this computational bottleneck, EBMs have been shown to provide improved representations of classical data.
-For example, \cite{grathwohl2019your, hill2020stochastic} overcome the instabilities of the training process on particular datasets to provide numerical evidence that EBMs can achieve more calibrated and adversarially robust representations compared to conventional classifiers.
+For example, \citet{grathwohl2019your} and \citet{hill2020stochastic} overcome the instabilities of the training process on particular datasets to provide numerical evidence that EBMs can achieve more calibrated and adversarially robust representations compared to conventional classifiers.
 We refer the reader to \cref{sec:app-EBM} for more details on the usage of Gibbs sampling in the training of and inference from EBMs.

-In this paper, we propose a quantum algorithm for Gibbs sampling from a periodic continuous potential.
-We use finite difference techniques for solving differential equations on quantum computers \cite{berry2017quantum, childs2020quantum, childs2021high, liu2021efficient} to solve the Fokker--Planck equation (FPE), a second-order partial differential equation (PDE) admitting the Gibbs distribution as its steady state solution.
+In this paper, we investigate using quantum computation for Gibbs sampling from continuous energy potentials.
+We use finite difference techniques for solving differential equations on quantum computers \cite{berry2017quantum, childs2020quantum, childs2021high, liu2021efficient, krovi2023improved} to solve the Fokker--Planck equation (FPE), a second-order partial differential equation (PDE) admitting the Gibbs distribution as its steady state solution.
 The FPE and Langevin dynamics are associated with each other through It\^o integration \cite{evans2023stochastic}.
 Interestingly, directly solving for the steady state of the FPE requires solving linear systems with exponentially poor condition numbers.
 We therefore also have to integrate the FPE for a long enough time to asymptotically converge to the Gibbs state; as such, we do not achieve a shortcut to the problem of long mixing time in equilibrium dynamics.
 We do, however, achieve a high precision approximation to the Gibbs state in total variation distance.